 Steps to boost your protein intake

 If you’re worried you’re not getting enough protein in your diet, there are some simple ways to boost your daily intake.
-From eating more protein-rich foods to having a daily protein shake, it’s easy to up your protein.
+From eating more protein-rich foods to having a daily shake, it’s easy to up your protein.